ppfuark/Django_Study/README.md

-# Django Study -> Task List System 🚀
+# Django Study 🚀

 This repository is a study project dedicated to the **Django** framework, which allows for rapid and efficient web application development using Python.

 ## Objective 🎯

-The goal of this project is to explore the functionalities of Django and learn to develop a web application for managing a task list.
+The goal of this project is to explore the functionalities of Django and learn to develop a web application.

 ## How to Run the Project 💻